supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 ## Conclusion

 We hope this article helps you understand the basic tenets behind CORS as well as some common pitfalls when implementing CORS.
-Happy hacking.

 SuperTokens is building open-source user authentication.
 We help companies manage authentication nuances, including handling CORS when calling an authentication server.
 If you encounter CORS related issues when implementing SuperTokens, [head over to our docs](https://supertokens.com/docs/thirdpartyemailpassword/troubleshooting/cors-issues) to debug common issues or ask us directly on our Discord!